 Safety Standards: Managers must ensure the job safety of everyone on-site, including checking and rechecking that parameters meet standard safety, eliminate possible hazards, and be briefed and trained in safety protocols.

 Contract Administration: Everyone is bound to a contract, and work is to be done only according to the contract’s specifications.
-They must ensure that they meet the agreement’s provisions and all involved parties are content.
+They must ensure that they meet the agreement’s provisions and that all involved parties are content.

-Information & Awareness: Their responsibility is to keep every involved party up to date on the project’s status and make sure that everyone is on the same page.
+Information & Awareness: Their responsibility is to keep every involved party up to date on the project’s status and ensure everyone is on the same page.
 They must be ready to deal with all questions and queries that any party may have.
 They are the ones who resolve issues firsthand.